medic/cht-docs/content/en/apps/tutorials/application-tests.md

 ---
 ### Testing Targets

 Testing a target is relatively straightforward.
-We add a report or contact that increments a target, then we check the target values.
+Add a report or contact that increments a target, then check the target values.

 <table>
   <tr>